JetBrains/jpa-buddy-documentation/spring-data/spring-data.md

 The middle of the window contains the table for the query condition configuration.

-At the bottom of the window you can specify specific for each query parameters, such as: whether the parameters will be named or not, whether to add the @Async annotation and so on.
+At the bottom of the window you can specify specific for each query parameters, such as: whether the parameters will be named or not, whether to add the `@`Async annotation and so on.
 Here you can also add fields by which the result of the query will be ordered.

 ![create_query_find_collection](img/create_query_find_collection.jpeg)